davawen/Dot-VM/README.md

 -	A string
 -	A register

+Arguments are passed to instructions through the syntax seen above, but lots of instructions are overloaded to get they're arguments from the stack. \
+In that case, arguments are popped from the stack in order left to right.

 ### **Numbers**
 Numbers are interpreted using the `strtoll` C function, meaning they can use the following prefixes :
 -	Numbers starting by `0` are base-8 :